mherrmann/helium/README.md

 ![Helium Demo](doc/helium-demo.gif)

-Selenium users will know the following pain points:
+Selenium comes with the following pain points:

  * To identify elements on a web page, Selenium requires you to use HTML IDs such as `myBtn`, XPaths such as `//button[text()="Some text"]` or CSS